vistatec/ocelot/README.md

 as a JAR file that will run on any platform that has Java 1.6 or later installed.

+##Reporting Issues##
+To report a bug or request an enhancement, please create an account in the [Ocelot JIRA](https://ocelot.atlassian.net/browse/OC) and track all issues there.

 ##Requirements##
 * Java 1.6
 * Maven (for compiling only)